Hello!

 Science Communication

-Alongside traditional forms of academic output, I value science communication to the general public.
+Alongside traditional forms of academic output, I value science communication to the general public and non-expert groups.
 Currently, I do this primarily through public engagement talks.

 My PhD is being completed at The Sainsbury Laboratory via the Norwich Research Park Doctoral Training Partnership (NRPDTP).
 The NRPDTP is funded via the UKRI BBSRC grant BB/T008717/1.